openstack-infra/nodepool/doc/source/operation.rst

 -----------------

-The main nodepool daemon is named ``nodepool-launcher`` and is responsible for launching instances from the images created and uploaded by ``nodepool-builder``.
+The main nodepool daemon is named ``nodepool-launcher`` and is responsible for managing cloud instances launched from the images created and uploaded by ``nodepool-builder``.

 When a new image is created and uploaded, ``nodepool-launcher`` will immediately start using it when launching nodes (Nodepool always uses